ROBERT PHELPS "CHIP" MOODY

 DOYLE VINSON, TV news editor and producer of "The Texas News" from 1948-1969, passed away January 14, 1983 of heart failure at age 72.
 Vinson was second-in-command behind news director James Byron, and ran the TV side of the WBAP newsroom.
 He was the force behind many of the newscast innovations that took WBAP to ratings heights in the 1960s and 70s.
 Doyle eventually took the reins of Channel 5's afternoon newsmagazine, "Inside Area 5," and retired from the station in 1975.
 He served in virtually every capacity in the newsroom when needed, and was awarded numerous times for his news coverage expertise.
 Doyle's son Phil currently carries on the family's media legacy as a professor in the Department of Communications at The University of Texas at Arlington.

 Russ says of Doyle: "Doyle Vinson was our assistant news director and also served as an asignments editor, photographer and film editor.
 With his storied newspaper background, he was an insightful 'let the chips fall where they may' kind of writer, especially under broadcast deadlines.
 Frequently, he wrote late-hour closing comments for our election coverage, which gave viewers what voting results meant at the 'end of the day' from a common man's perspective.

 "Doyle relished calling thieving politicians and shaded businessmen 'crooks' on the air.
 He also unabashedly took on judges about stories that evoked constitutional issues related to the doctrine of 'fair-trial-versus-free-press.'
 On one occasion, when a judge threatened to jail me if we broadcast restricted trial coverage, Doyle volunteered to read the story personally (over the air.)
 The matter got resolved and Doyle missed being an anchor for a day!"

-MATSON currently hosts "Wild
+MATSON has hosted "Wild